 As a parent, shaping a child’s future is completely in your hands.
 How you manage your emotions and how you display them determines what they will learn from you.

 As for adults who feel unloved, sometimes it is important to make a choice.
-So the choice to learn how to love yourself and be loved.
-It may require time and patience but you can choose to heal your wounds with a little effort and help.
-The help may come from talking to friends or seeking professional help.
-But it is important to make peace with your inner demons and move forward with love.
+So make the choice to learn how to love yourself and be loved.
+It may require time and patience but you can choose to heal your wounds; give yourself some time and show yourself the same kindness you show others.
+You can rely on your friends and loved ones for support and understanding, and if needed, also seek professional help.
+Make peace with your inner demons and move forward with love in your heart.